marbl-ecosys/MARBL/docs/src/usr-guide/GCM-interface/surface_flux.rst

 Step 1.
 Set global scalars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, there are no MARBL configurations requiring :ref:`global scalars <ref-global-scalars>` to compute the surface fluxes.
+Currently, there are no MARBL configurations requiring :ref:`global scalars <global-scalars>` to compute the surface fluxes.
 To prepare for future updates where that is no longer the case, it is recommended that the GCM calls

 .. block comes from marbl_call_compute_subroutines_drv.F90